david-mcafee/scene/README.md

 ### Artist Sign Up with Image Upload

-## Future Directions for the Project
+## Future Direction for the Project

 ### Track Comments

 ### Artists Organized by Location

-### To see how I implemented this project, see the complete Full-Stack Project Proposal README:
+###### To see how I implemented this project, see the complete Full-Stack Project Proposal README:

 * [docsREADME][docsREADME]